 WALTERS: Ammar Kahf, the rally organizer, says he's working with protesters in Syria to get Dr. Chehabi to resign from his position as consul.

 AMMAR KAHF: We feel that any person with even remote connection with the regime, people being killed, they should say I'm not going to be associated with this brutal regime.

 WALTERS: Dr. Chehabi is one of three honorary consuls in the U.S., but he's taking much of the heat for two reasons: his close ties to Syria's president, Bashar al-Assad, and his sizable donations to the University of California, Irvine.

 NOOR HASHEM: We have to question where our money is coming from and whether it's worth it.

 WALTERS: Noor Hashem has family in Syria, and she's a UC graduate.
 University records show Dr. Chehabi gave more than $1 million to the UCI Foundation, and he has close to half a million more pledged.
 Hashem also insists Chehabi distance himself from the Assad regime.

-Mr. JOSH LANDIS (University of Oklahoma): His father is the contentious person.
+JOSH LANDIS: His father is the contentious person.